sanko/infix/docs/cookbook.md

 **Problem**: You need to call a factory function that returns a pointer to another function, which you then need to call.

-**Solution**: This advanced pattern uses two reverse trampolines and one forward trampoline.
+**Solution**: Use two reverse trampolines and one forward trampoline.
 1. The "worker" callback is created first.
 2. A "provider" callback is created.
 The function pointer to the "worker" is stored in the provider's `user_data`.
 3. The provider's C handler is a simple function that retrieves the pointer from its `user_data` and returns it.